 - i.
 Great weight will be given to conservation and enhancement of heritage assets listed in the Northam Parish List of Local Heritage Assets (NPLLHA).
-Development will be supported only where it conserves and enhances the archaeology and/or fabric, setting, and significance of a heritage asset listed in the NPLLHA, and; - ii.Development which impacts upon a heritage asset listed in the NPLLHA will be supported providing that proposals demonstrate increased opportunities for access, education and public appreciation of the historic environment, or propose other viable uses for the asset consistent with its conservation. - iii.Where a heritage asset listed in the NPLLHA shows signs of neglect or deliberate damage, the harm done to the asset will be accorded no weight in any decision on its future. - iv.Development of any designated or non-designated heritage assets will be supported where it uses vernacular design and materials, thereby reinforcing local character and distinctiveness and a strong sense of place.
+Development will be supported only where it conserves and enhances the archaeology and/or fabric, setting, and significance of a heritage asset listed in the NPLLHA, and; - ii.
+Development which impacts upon a heritage asset listed in the NPLLHA will be supported providing those proposals demonstrate increased opportunities for access, education, and public appreciation of the historic environment, or propose other viable uses for the asset consistent with its conservation. - iii.Where a heritage asset listed in the NPLLHA shows signs of neglect or deliberate damage, the harm done to the asset will be accorded no weight in any decision on its future. - iv.
+Development of any designated or non-designated heritage assets will be supported where it uses vernacular design and materials, thereby reinforcing local character and distinctiveness and a strong sense of place. - Religious sites and buildings.
+15 - 6.31 Although the HER describes their significance, many of these heritage assets are not scheduled or protected by any other designation such as Conservation Areas.
+Nor is there any Parish History of Northam to place the assets in historical context.
+They are therefore vulnerable to development that would harm their significance and/or setting, and the historic environment of Northam Parish. - 6.32 The NDAT Local Plan seeks to protect and enhance heritage assets through Policy ST15: Conserving Heritage Assets.
+The policy also seeks to identify and protect locally important buildings that contribute to local character and identity.
+The Northam Neighbourhood Plan recognises the importance of protecting and enhancing heritage assets to achieve its vision of sustainable development in environmental terms.
+It is considered that the protection and enhancement of heritage assets also contributes to strong communities by ensuring links to the past and community pride whilst offering economically viable tourism benefits.